Skip to main content

 wget -O /var/lib/unbound/root.hints https://www.internic.net/domain/named.root

-Restart Unbound
+Start Unbound

 systemctl restart unbound